lkronecker13/search_prediction/Readme.md

 ```

 This files are to be opened in order so that the flow in which the project was developed can be followed.
-The answer tho the first question in at the end of the first notebook, the remaining three answers are in notebook 2.
+The answer to the first question is at the end of the first notebook, the remaining three answers are in notebook 2.
+You will find links to access these answers quickly at the top of each notebook.

 ### Data